 Don’t miss it

-An afternoon in the Camden neighborhood.
-Catch a late lunch or early dinner at one of the many fantastic restaurants.
-Then, pick up a bottle of wine and watch the sun set over London on Primrose Hill in Regent’s Park.
+There are dozens of unique neighborhoods in London, but an afternoon in Camden is not to be missed!
+Catch a late lunch or early dinner at one of the many fantastic restaurants in this hip neighborhood.
+Then, pick up a bottle of wine and watch the sun set over the capital city from Primrose Hill in Regent’s Park.

 Must try food/drink